SixteenThousand/Phase/README.md

 - `%H` => hour (using a 24-hour clock)
 - `%M` => minute
 - `%S` => second^2
 Time & date information will use the system locale.
+The date-time-stamp will be added to the file name just before the file extension, if any.
 Note this is the only phase option that has nothing to do with a version-managed product.

+#### Examples

+- `phase date -t='%y-%m-%d' something.pdf` will rename 'something.pdf' to
+  'something_2024-08-29.pdf'
+- `phase date -t='%m%d' something.otherthing.pdf` will rename
+  'something.otherthing.pdf' to 'something_0829.otherthing.pdf'

 ### `phase desktop [--add|--remove] [PRODUCT_PATH]`